open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 - `npid-ensure-neg`
 - `deepcluster-sobel`

-Different words are connected with dash `-`.
+Note that different words are connected with dash `-`.

 ### Module information